Maria Beruski

-Maria Aparecida Beruski, also known as Berushko, was a school teacher who died saving her students in a school fire in Brazil.
+Maria Aparecida Beruski, also known as Berushko (c.
+1959 – 4 April 1986), was a school teacher who died saving her students in a school fire in Brazil.
 She may become the first Orthodox saint in Latin America.

 Maria, being of Ukrainian descent, was born in 1959, in Joaquim Távora, Paraná, Brazil.

 When a school caught fire in 1986, Maria refused a chance to leave the building, instead she stayed inside and assisted her pupils in escaping.
 Beruski assisted in saving the lives of 5 children, but 8 children died together with the teacher in the fire.

-The Synod of the Ukrainian Orthodox Church in Latin America already placed the issue of Maria's beatification to the agenda.
-It is expected the final decision to be made within three years.
+In 2007, the Synod of the Ukrainian Orthodox Church in Latin America placed the issue of Maria's glorification to the Ecumenical Patriarchate.
+It was expected the final decision to be made within three years, but the Patriarchate later discarded the glorification.

 A street in the Brazilian town of Curitiba has already been named after Beruski (Rua Maria Aparecida Beruski).